-In 2014, the Executive and Supervisory Boards of MLP AG again dealt intensively with the German Corporate Governance Code and further new legislation significant to the work performed by the Supervisory Board and its committees.
-The Code, and its amendments passed on June 24, 2014, were the object of intensive discussions by the Supervisory Board.
+In 2015, the Executive and Supervisory Boards of MLP AG again dealt intensively with the German Corporate Governance Code and further new legislation significant to the work performed by the Supervisory Board and its committees.
+The Code, and its amendments passed on May 5, 2015, were the object of intensive discussions by the Supervisory Board.
 Stipulations were analysed and corresponding adjustments to the internal regulations and procedures followed by the Supervisory Board were either proposed or submitted for verification.

-Corporate governance in the Supervisory Board Cooperation between Executive Board and Supervisory Board Intensive dialogue between the Executive and Supervisory Boards forms the basis of transparent and responsible company management.
+Corporate governance in the Supervisory Board

+Intensive dialogue between the Executive and Supervisory Boards forms the basis of transparent and responsible company management.
 The Executive Board of MLP AG provides the Supervisory Board with regular, timely and comprehensive information on the Group's position, including information on its risk situation, risk management and compliance.
 The Supervisory Board is informed of particularly important or urgent projects outside of the regular meetings.
 Furthermore, the Chairman of the Supervisory Board meets with the Executive Board on a regular basis to discuss specific issues.
 The Chairman of the Supervisory Board informs the other members of the Supervisory Board in detail about the content of his meetings with the Executive Board.
 The Supervisory Board discussed the Group's corporate planning and plans for strategic growth with the Executive Board.